 The Cross of Iona

-Much like the Celtic cross, the Cross of Iona has the circle of eternity cut out in the middle, and the ends of the cross come to a dramatic flat after being drawn outward.
+Much like the Celtic cross, the Cross of Iona has the circle of eternity surrounding the intersection, and the ends of the cross slight flare out.

 The Cross Patee